nickbalestra/nickbalestra.github.io/_posts/2015-10-5-ES6-Arrows-Arrays-and-Defaults.markdown

 To run and test ES6 code on chrome make sure you switch on the harmony setting.
 To do so, just enter in your chrome address bar the folloing url: [chrome://flags/#enable-javascript-harmony](chrome://flags/#enable-javascript-harmony).

 **Note** that defaults are not yet supported in chrome, therefore you won't be able to fully test this ES6 refactored solution out of the box.
-Use may want to use the [babel](http://babeljs.io) transpiler.
+Because of that, I strongly encourage you to use the [babel](http://babeljs.io) transpiler.